-- 4. The tenth International Northern Intercity Conference of Mayors will be hosted by the City of Aomori of Japan in 2002. - 5.
+- of Edmonton for its leading role in the development of WinterNet.
+Member cities should actively utilize the research results posted on the WinterNet. - 4.
+The tenth International Northern Intercity Conference of Mayors will be hosted by the City of Aomori of Japan in 2002. - 5.
 Our thanks is expressed to the citizens of Harbin for their support in hosting this conference. - 6.
 Our thanks to Mayor Cao Guangling and Deputy Mayor Yue Yuquan of the city of Harbin, the People's Republic of China.
 At the same time to pay a tribute to Harbin People's Municipal Government for preparing this Conference. - 7.
 To pay tribute to the Ministry of Posts and Telecommunications of the People's Republic of China for issuing postcards to over 20 countries in commemoration of the Conference.

-1. Sixth International Winter Expo

-(91 booths from 8 countries / 15,000 visitors)
+Sixth International Winter Expo (91 booths from 8 countries / 15,000 visitors)